matrix-org/synapse/docs/workers.md

 Handles sending push notifications to sygnal and email.
-Doesn't handle any REST endpoints itself, but you should set `start_pushers: False` in the shared configuration file to stop the main synapse sending these notifications.
+Doesn't handle any REST endpoints itself, but you should set `start_pushers: False` in the shared configuration file to stop the main synapse sending push notifications.

 Note this worker cannot be load-balanced: only one instance should be active.